-Normally, transient lingual papillitis are spots or bumps that have white, red or yellow color.
-These bumps appear on the surface and mostly on the tips of the tongue. lingual papillitis resolve on their own and disappear within days, so you shouldn’t get worried about them.
+Normally, transient lingual papillitis are spots or painful bumps that have white, red, or yellow color.
+These bumps appear on the surface and mostly on the tip of the tongue.
+Lingual papillitis resolve on their own and disappear within days, so you shouldn’t get worried about them.

 Common signs and symptoms of transient lingual papillitis are:

-- White and red color bumps on the tip of the tongue
+- Red or white bump on the tip of the tongue

 - Inflammation of the tongue and feeling of pain

 - Feeling of burning, tingling or itchy tongue

 - Spicy, hot and acidic foods can trigger the pain and you will develop a sensitivity and difficulty in eating these foods